grnet/djnro/docs/installation/install.md

 ### Adding iframe in footer

-In case you need to add an iframe with banners at the bottom of the every page, you can paste your iframe code at bottom_iframe template under 'djnro/templates/partial/bottom_iframe.html'
+In case you need to add an iframe with banners at the bottom of the every page, you can paste your iframe code at a file called bottom_iframe template placed under 'djnro/templates/partial/bottom_iframe.html'

 Attribute map to match your AAI policy and SSO software (typically Shibboleth SP)::